Tutorial Libreswan IPSec Host-To-Host with RSA Keys

 As we know the IP Sec tunnels use two protocols to establish and authenticate the secure tunnels, we need to allow them on our firewall.

-Before that check your interfaces and associated zones to allow on tunnel at the correct zone.
+Before that check your interfaces and associated zones to allow on the tunnel at the correct zone.

 firewall-cmd --get-active-zone